 However, the blog essentially became a personal digital diary of our travel adventures here and around the world in a very unprofessional way; no fancy cameras (iphone only) and no hours spent getting the perfect shot.
 These posts are simply overviews of place motivated by our desire to have a memory of our journey together and share some of it with our family.

 Right now, most of my writing will be about Aotearoa New Zealand, a place I have known for only three short years.
 I don’t pretend to know everything or even a lot about this place, but I enjoy using this blog as a means for taking the time to think about, research (at a non academic level), and write about my experiences, while also using this writing as an instrument for inviting a digital dialogue.

-There is a secondary tab to the this blog spot.
-Reflections of the Watering Hole is an old blog I started during one of my academic stints studying the social and environmental impacts of oil and natural gas development in the Denver Julesburg Basin in the United States.
-While some of the information is a bit ‘dated’ (I started it in 2013), many of the conundrums remain relative today.
+There is a random hydraulic fracturing tab attached to this blog spot, leading to an old blog Reflections of the Watering Hole.
+I doubt many would be excited for that read, but the information is there and I didn’t want to let it go.
+I started this blog (which focuses on water quality) during one of my academic stints studying the social and environmental impacts of oil and natural gas development in the Denver-Julesburg Basin in the United States.
+While some of the information is a bit ‘dated’ (2013), many of the conundrums remain relevant today.